elnabo/json2object/README.md

 	}
 }
 ```
-If multiple alias metadata are on the variable only the last one is taken into account.
+If multiple alias metadatas are on the variable only the last one is taken into account.

 ## Example